masives/articles/1.React-4-blocking-navigation/index.md

 ![navigation prompt](./navigation-prompt.png)

-## Intruduction
+## Introduction

 Sometimes you'd want to warn user that changes will be lost once they leave the page.
 To avoid this you can throw a prompt before they do so.
-In this article I will show some caviats associated with it and suggest implementation.
+In this article I will show some caveats associated with it and suggest implementation.

 In article I will not go into receiving information on how to manage state associated with blocking.
 I'd recommend having some store which would hold onto boolean which we can access in place we will be blocking.